FlagrantGarden/site/content/cultivation.md

 ## Release (Mechanisms) As Early As Possible

 Don’t wait until some new subsystem or alternate rule or remix is fully baked, tested, and perfected before you share it out.
-Slam your ideas into a plaintext doc, web page, or basic PDF and throw that shit up with the tags right away.
+Slam your ideas into a plaintext doc, web page, or basic PDF and throw that shit up right away.
-Nothing has to be connected or thematically sound or even something you plan to use in a game-- if an idea comes to you, get it out there asap.
+Nothing has to be connected or thematically sound or even something you plan to use in a game--if an idea comes to you, get it out there asap.
 What doesn’t exist can’t be kitbashed or iterated on or inspire anyone.

-## Iterate and Acceletate Collaboration
+## Iterate and Accelerate Collaboration

 If you see some cool shit, hype it up.
 Talk about it.